 If you tend to pack a lot of gear, or if you’re looking for a comfortable backpack for the sole purpose of hiking, this backpack may not suffice.

-If you’re looking for a comfortable, reliable backpack, for the lightweight traveller, the Osprey Farpoint 40 backpack won’t let you down.
+I’ll end this Osprey Farpoint 40 review with this: if you’re looking for a comfortable, reliable backpack, for the lightweight traveller, the Osprey Farpoint 40 backpack won’t let you down.